-The University of Waterloo's second annual Student Mental Health Research Conference aims to bring together members of our campus community to share knowledge, connect researchers, and promote mental wellness through presentations and interactive Q&A sessions.
-Topics broadly pertaining to student mental health will be explored with an emphasis on the following key themes:
+The University of Waterloo's second annual Student Mental Health Research Conference brought together members of our campus community to share knowledge, connect researchers, and promote mental wellness through presentations and interactive Q&A sessions.
+Topics broadly pertaining to student mental health were explored with an emphasis on the following key themes:

 - Promotion of mental health-care strategies;